Why Do My Teeth Hurt at Night and What’s the Best Toothpaste for Sensitive Teeth?

 A dentist will first have a look at your teeth and gums, and in most cases, he/she will check them using X-rays to identify any decay or cracks.
 Treatment is dependent on the cause, although the general suggestions are:

-Desensitisation fillings: In cases of the cavity or an exposed dentin, a filling envelops the area and prevents the stimuli transmission to the nerve.
+• Desensitisation fillings: In cases of the cavity or an exposed dentin, a filling envelops the area and prevents the transmission of stimuli to the nerve.

 Many dentists also recommend switching to a sensitivity-specific toothpaste with potassium nitrate or stannous fluoride, with professional cleaning after every six months.
 The BDA notes that early intervention prevents progression to more invasive treatments.